LeeTheNerd/LearnDjango/README.md

 ## Prerequisite

-- You are familiar with Python
+- Familiar with Python
-- You understand virtual environments
+- Familiar with virtual environments

 ## What is Django